 Find out who owns the website

 Every domain has to be registered, so it's always useful to run a background check to see who owns it.
 You can find this information out, alongside their contact details and the website creation date, here.
 You can also use search engines to check whether there are reports of the website being part of cybercrime schemes (or even used for lower-level scams).

-Learn more about Phishing
+Learn more about phishing